 Use breakout rooms to separate participants into groups.

-Participants can write down their ideas by using an online whiteboard, a chat or an online tool, such as Lino or Padlet.
 Once the group activity is over, bring the participants back to the main room for the whole class discussion.

 Factors that Drive Psychological Safety